-- are responsible for using the school digital technology systems in accordance with the Pupil Acceptable Use Agreement - have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations - need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so - will be expected to know and understand policies on the use of mobile devices and digital cameras.
+- are responsible for using the school digital technology systems in accordance with the Pupil Acceptable Use Agreement - have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations - need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so - should know what to do if they or someone they know feels vulnerable when using online technology - will be expected to know and understand policies on the use of mobile devices and digital cameras.
 They should also know and understand policies on the taking and use of images and on cyber-bullying - should understand the importance of adopting good online safety practice when using digital technologies out of school and realise that the school's Online Safety Policy covers their actions out of school, if related to their membership of the school

-Parents:
+Parents and carers:

-Parents play a crucial role in ensuring that their children understand the need to use the internet and mobile devices in an appropriate way.
-The school will take every opportunity to help parents understand these issues through parents' evenings, newsletters, letters, the school website and information about national or local online safety campaigns and literature.
+Parents and carers play a crucial role in ensuring that their children understand the need to use the internet and mobile devices in an appropriate way.
+The school will take every opportunity to help parents understand these issues through parents' evenings, newsletters, letters, parent workshops, the school website and information about national or local online safety campaigns and literature.
 Parents and carers will be encouraged to support the school in promoting good online safety practice and to follow guidelines on the appropriate use of: